NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2015.md

 > A .nupkg file is just a ZIP file with a different extension.
 You can also examine package contents, then, by change .nupkg to .zip, but remember to restore the extension before uploading a package to nuget.org.

 To make your package available to other developers,  follow the instructions on [Publish a package](../create-packages/publish-a-package.md).

+Note that `pack` requires Mono 4.4.2 on Mac OS X and does not work on Linux systems.
+On a Mac, you must also convert Windows pathnames in the `.nuspec` file to Unix-style paths.

 ## Additional options